An Italian classic--with a kick!

 - Put heat on low setting and let the whole thing simmer for about 20-30 minutes, until the extra liquid has evaporated and the sauce has become thick.

-- Serve with pasta and grated cheese.
+- Serve with pasta and grated parmesan.